AlejandroGonzalR/sources-scraping-server/README.md

 The dashboard with the records and status of the job queues is available in the same port under the [/queues](http://localhost:5000/queues) route.

-In addition to this, Prometheus will be available at post [9090](http://localhost:9090) and Grafana at port [3000](http://localhost:3000/).
+In addition to this, Prometheus will be available at port [9090](http://localhost:9090) and Grafana at port [3000](http://localhost:3000/).

 ## Built With